SantaCon merrymakers hit midtown Manhattan for annual pub crawl

 "This is my second time," Joe Fox, 23, an engineer from Long Island, said as he sipped an alcoholic drink while waiting in Times Square for the festivities to begin.
 "I'm going to be crawling home."

-After indications that SantaCon would come to Brooklyn's Bushwick section this year, some bars in that neighborhood asked to be excluded from the event rather than deal with unruly patrons.
+After indications that SantaCon would come to Brooklyn's Bushwick section this year, some bars in that neighbourhood asked to be excluded from the event rather than deal with unruly patrons.

 Organizers announced this week that they were scaling back SantaCon's presence this year, limiting the event to a narrower list of 30 Midtown watering holes.